hulvdan/cookier/TASKS_HULVDAN.md

 * mob that rotates when moving?
 *
 *
-* engine: different atlases for different resolutions
-* engine: handle the case when there's too much textures to pack into 1 atlas
 * wave completed: not picked up coins fly to "stash" during the "WAVE COMPLETED" animation
 * wave completed: stashed coins drop during the next wave with x2 value
 * «upgraded stat» number (show stat's icon instead of text) upon levelup